luvit/luvit.io/articles/pure-luv.md

 Let me know what you think about this approach.
-I find that between luvi apps (single binaries) and normal lua or luajit apps, I have very little need for the actual `luvit` binary for anything other than playing with it's awesome repl and pretty-printer.
+I find that between luvi apps (single binaries) and normal lua or luajit apps, I have very little need for the actual `luvit` binary for anything other than playing with its awesome repl and pretty-printer.
 The node.js style APIs are great for people migrating existing systems from node, but when in Lua, I much prefer coroutines to callbacks.